1941 Auckland Rugby League season: Players in military service and military related news

 It was reported on June 21 that three former senior players were reported safe and back in the Middle East after “participating in the Greece and Crete campaigns.
 They were Laurie Mills, Trevor Bramley, and J. Vernall who had all played for the Richmond senior side, with Mills and Bramley meeting up on the same transport in a “hurried evacuation”.
 Bramley had played in several army games in Cairo and had won the General Freyberg Medal for being part of a New Zealand unit which won a seven-a-side rugby tournament.
-Sadly Mills was later killed in battle.
+Mills was later killed in battle.
 Jack Campbell who had played for Ponsonby senior side in 1938 before transferring to Christchurch was reported missing after serving in Greece and being evacuated to Crete.
 Around the same time Ivor Stirling was also reported missing in the Middle East.
 Both players were part of the same unit.
 Stirling had played for the North Shore Albions in 1937 and 38.
 He ultimately survived the war and his son Ken Stirling also represented New Zealand at rugby league while his daughter Glenda Stirling represented New Zealand at the 1968 Summer Olympics and 1970 British Commonwealth Games.

 Prior to round 9 on July 5 both Verdun Scott of North Shore and Arthur McInnarney of Mount Albert departed to join up to camps at Trentham and Papakura respectively.
 It was reported on July 7 that Private H. A. Meyer of the Point Chevalier club was a prisoner of war.
 On July 12 it was reported that Lance-corporal H. R. McKinnon was missing.
 He had played “for the Richmond club for over ten years, from schooldays to his enlistment, when he was playing senior grade”.
 On July 26 it was reported that Martin Hansen, the captain of the Mount Albert team had returned from the war.
 He fought in Egypt and was evacuated from Greece.
 While overseas he saw other Auckland league players W. Walker (Mount Albert), Trevor Bramley and Laurie Mills (Richmond), Noel Martin and Dan Klane (Ponsonby).
 The latter two were now prisoners of war.
 Hansen had been wounded and spent time in a Scottish hospital before moving to another hospital and then returning to New Zealand.

 With several players in the army in the Wellington area it was asked who the players would return to if they played league for various Wellington clubs while on service. “it was eventually decided, subject to approval of the New Zealand Rugby League, that any players on active service are free to play for any club without registration, but upon return to Auckland on military leave the player must revert back to his former club”.

 In August the league donated £75 to the Fighters’ Mother Fund and the Auckland Trotting Club wrote a letter expressing their appreciation for the donation on behalf of the Allied Sports Gymkhana.